elastic/ecctl/developer_docs/NEW_COMMAND.md

 ```

 Additionally, please create unit tests for your changes.
 Both the `List()` function and the `Validate()`
 method for `ListParams` need to be tested.
-These tests should go to `pkg/platform/proxy/proxy_test.go`
+These tests should go to `cloud-sdk-go/pkg/api/deploymentapi/list_test.go`
-(and `pkg/platform/proxy/proxy_params_test.go`, if you separated the params in their own file).
 There are many examples of this in the code base, so feel free to browse and use them as inspiration.

 That concludes all the steps necessary for creating a new command.
 You can easily manually test your new command by
-making use of our [helper scripts](../CONTRIBUTING.md#helpers):
+importing your local cloud-sdk-go changes running `make fake-sdk`, and making use of our [helper scripts](../CONTRIBUTING.md#helpers):

-`dev-cli --config ~/path/to/your/ecctl/config.yaml platform proxy list`
+`dev-cli --config config deployment list`

 If your command behaves as expected, all that's left is to make sure you followed all the
 [code contribution guidelines](../CONTRIBUTING.md#code-contribution-guidelines) before submitting your PR.